tngeene/optical-character-recognizer-python/README.md

 # Captcha solving using Pytesseract and Pillow

-> this project is a simple image recognition program
+> An image text recognition program

 ## Setup and Requirements

-Ensure you have [poetry](https://python-poetry.org/docs/) installed.
+Ensure you have [poetry](https://python-poetry.org/docs/) and python 3.9 installed.

 To do this run `pip3 install poetry`